jina-ai/jina/README.md

 <img src="https://github.com/jina-ai/jina/blob/master/.github/simple-flow1.svg?raw=true"/>

-When the number of arguments become big, constructing Flow in Python could be cumbersome.
-One can simply move all arguments into one `flow.yml` as follows:
+When you have many arguments, constructing a Flow in Python can get cumbersome.
+In that case, you can simply move all arguments into one `flow.yml`:

 ```yaml
 !Flow